GLP-1 Injections

 What You Need To Know About

-• What is Semaglutide?
+• What is GLP-1 Injections?

-• How does Semaglutide Work?
+• How does GLP-1 Injections Work?

-Semaglutide mimics a hormone known as glucagon-like peptide-1 (GLP-1) which is naturally produced in your intestines.
+GLP-1 Injections mimics a hormone known as glucagon-like peptide-1 (GLP-1) which is naturally produced in your intestines.
 It sends signals to your brain to reduce hunger, slows down how quickly food leaves your stomach, and encourages your pancreas to produce more insulin which helps lower your blood sugar levels.
 These effects work together to support weight loss.

-• What are the benefits of Semaglutide?
+• What are the benefits of GLP-1 Injections?

-Semaglutide has been observed to lead to weight loss of about 15%, with the weight loss being sustained.
+GLP-1 Injections has been observed to lead to weight loss of about 15%, with the weight loss being sustained.
 Health benefits associated with weight loss include improvements in energy, mood, and sleep, along with a reduction in heart disease, improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.

 • What are side effects I should be aware of?